TorsteinM/enhance/README.md

 It is hard to avoid repeating code entirely, but hopefully some patterns will emerge where repetitions seem to be unavoidable.

 # CMake - compiling one executable: sim86
-Only one CMakeLists.txt is used, which builds all the source files into one executable.
+Only one CMakeLists.txt is used, which sets up a build that compiles all the source files into one executable.

 # Files and types
 For now the code has it's state contained within two structs: